bleathem/polyglot-widgets/README.md

 A demo application demonstrating the use of RichFaces standalone widgets to create a "polyglot" application using both RichFaces/JSF, Errai/GWT, and HTML/REST.

+The significant achievement here is a single application written in multiple languages/frameworks with a uniform L&F.

 System requirements
 -------------------